 It is especially cost-effective to buy Amish-built storage sheds from a factory direct company like Sheds Unlimited since they cut out much of the markup price of a middleman distributor.
 Since they are able to transport and deliver sheds directly from their construction facility, Sheds Unlimited has storage sheds for sale in Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Pennsylvania, Maryland, Virginia, and Washington D.C.

 Once you’ve taken care of the necessary peripheral expenses, it really depends on how many extra features you want your shed to have.
 Here are a few of our 10×20 storage sheds to give you an idea of the approximate starting costs for some of the different designs:

 Beautiful and refined, the Premier Workshop Shed is storage with elegance.
 More windows provide extra light for projects in the shed and exterior touches put this shed’s appearance in a class of its own.

 Want to go for an ultra-hip vibe?
 A Studio 1 Modern Shed is good for way more than simple storage.
 Use it as an art studio shed, photography workshop, office space…or whatever your mind can dream of!
 These sheds feature LP SmartSiding with a 50-year manufacturer warranty to keep all your projects cozy and dry.

-Whatever your budget, we can most likely help you find a 10x20 storage shed that can be customized to perfectly match your needs!
+Whatever your budget, we can most likely help you find a 10×20 storage shed that can be customized to perfectly match your needs!
+Make sure though, you read up on how to keep a shed cool so that you have a well-ventilated shed during those hot, summer months.
 Check out our available colors and options.
 And don’t hesitate to give our sales team a call at 717-442-3281 if you have an idea you didn’t see featured in this post that you would like to discuss.
 We want to help make your storage dreams a reality and increase your Space for Life!